Harshit-Developer/banking-api/README.md

  - Fix: Use a distributed DB and deploy with a load balancer.

 ### Design Choices
- - FastAPI: Chosen for its async support, auto-generated docs, and Pydantic integration.
+ - FastAPI: Selected for its async capabilities, auto-generated Swagger UI, and Pydantic integration, enabling rapid
+ - development and built-in documentation within 4 hours.
- - In-Memory DB: Used to meet the 4-hour limit.
+ - In-Memory DB: Chosen to avoid complex DB setup, prioritizing functional endpoints and testing within the time limit.
- - Pydantic Models: Enforce strict validation (e.g., 2-decimal precision) and provide clear schemas.
+ - Pydantic Models: Used for strict input validation (e.g., 2-decimal precision) and clear API schemas, reducing errors.
- - Testing: Comprehensive pytest suite ensures reliability within scope.
+ - Testing: Comprehensive pytest suite ensures reliability, leveraging pytest-asyncio for async endpoints.
- - Docker: Added for easy deployment and out-of-box testing reproducibility.
+ - Docker: Included for reproducible deployment and testing, enhancing out-of-the-box usability despite time constraints.

 ### Note:
 This is a prototype assignment.
 For production use, address the gaps above to enhance functionality.